tymyrddin/purple/source/docs/audits/nis2/explore.md

 Postal services, waste management, chemicals, food production, manufacturing, online marketplaces, search engines, and research organisations fall here.
 Still important, but disruption has more contained impacts: regional rather than systemic.

-### Size matters, but not always
+### Size is a factor, but not the whole story

 Medium and large enterprises (50+ employees or €50M+ turnover) typically fall in scope.
 Small and micro companies usually get a pass unless they're the sole provider of something critical or national rules say otherwise.
 The classic edge case: a tiny software company managing security for banks might be in scope regardless of size.

 ### Five questions to test your scope

-"We serve banks but we're tiny: are we really in scope?"
+"We serve banks, but we're tiny: are we really in scope?"
 If you're handling their security-critical systems as a managed service provider, possibly yes.

 "We manufacture electronics: general or critical?"